fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 .. _Reddit: http://www.reddit.com
 .. _Delicious: http://www.delicious.com

 To perform a social network release, click on “Publish” and then select which web site you wish to post on.
 A popup window will appear asking for your login credentials, and once the information has been entered, you’re done.
-It’s easy as 1 – 2 – 3
+It’s as easy as 1 – 2 – 3

 Kiosk Mode
 ^^^^^^^^^^